 Well, with Skipio’s brand new Message Mentor, you’ll be coached to write great first text messages that get responses.
 And it happens in real time as you’re typing.

-So to make the best first impression, think carefully about the information you need to convey.
-Depending on the reason for sending the first text, you may need to include one, two, or all of these things.
+The Message Mentor helps you think carefully about the information you need to share and how to best share it!
+Depending on the reason for sending the first text, you need to consider whether to include each of these details.

-Don’t assume people will remember who you are based on whatever context clues you include in a text.
-Even if you talked to someone in person when they gave you their number, don’t text them without including your name.
+Always include your name in your first text to someone.
+Don’t assume people will know or remember who you are based on whatever context clues you include in a text.

 What organization/business you’re from

 Just including your name in a text isn’t enough.
 Always tell people what business you’re from.
 If you jump right into your pitch or start referencing a previous conversation that occurred in person, over texting with a different number, etc., you’re once again asking for confusion.

 Putting your name and the company name at the beginning of the first text you send works best.
 For instance, something as simple as “Hi [First Name], this is [My First Name] from [Business Name]” is well worth the characters.